The United States Peace Corps Togo is seeking individuals for the below listed temporary training positions for the Programming and Training Unit.

 - Training administration - Actively participates in the Training Design and Evaluation process to ensure the 27-month training curriculum accurately reflects the Logical Project Framework (LPF), its accompanying M&E Plan, and PCV training needs.

-- Acts as occasional money holder
+- Acts as sub cashier

 - Other tasks as may be assigned by the supervisor

-- Experience in grassroots community development is required.
+- Experience in grassroots community development.